Ensign of the Royal Navy

 Styles of office holders

-Although the term admiral-superintendent was generally used to indicate all flag officers the Navy List usually listed appointments based on the officers Flag Rank as follows:
+Although the term admiral-superintendent was generally used to indicate all flag officers the Navy List sometimes listed appointments based on the officers Flag Rank as follows:

 - Admiral-Superintendent - a four star rank officer-in-charge of the naval dockyard